Kitchen knife: Shobu-bōchō

-Deba bōchō — 出刃
+Deba bōchō

 The Deba knife is used primarily for preparing fish.
-They have wide blades and are the thickest of all Japanese kitchen knives and come in different sizes — sometimes up to 30 cm in length and 10 mm thick — but are usually considerably shorter, normally between 12 and 20 cm long with a blade between 5 and 7 mm thick.
-The larger form of knife is called an hon-deba, ("true deba") whereas the smaller form is a ko-deba.
+They have wide blades and are the thickest of all Japanese kitchen knives and come in different sizes − sometimes up to 30 cm in length and 10 mm thick − but are usually considerably shorter, normally between 12 and 20 cm long with a blade between 5 and 7 mm thick.
+The larger form of knife is called an hon-deba, ('true deba') whereas the smaller form is a ko-deba.
 The deba bōchō first appeared during the Edo period in Sakai.
-Following the traditions of Japanese knives, they have just a single bevel, kataba, to the edge of the blade — with an urasuki hollow back on premium blades.
+Following the traditions of Japanese knives, they have just a single bevel, kataba, to the edge of the blade − with an urasuki hollow back on premium blades.

-Usuba bōchō — 薄刃
+Usuba bōchō

 Usuba bocho is a vegetable knife used by professionals.
 The usuba bocho is sharpened only from one side, a style known as kataba in Japanese and the highest quality kataba blades even have a slight depression on the flat side.
 This kataba style edge gives better cuts and allows for the cutting of thinner slices than the ryoba used for nakiri bocho, but requires more skill to use.
 The sharpened side is usually the right side for a right hand use of the knife, but knives sharpened on the left side are also available for left hand use.
 The usuba-bocho is also slightly heavier than a nakiri bocho, although still much lighter than a deba bocho.